-At Level Up English we place a great emphasis on teaching pronunciation.
-All of our teachers have been trained in the International Phonetic Alphabet (IPA) and know the different parts of the lips, tongue and jaw move to produce sounds accurately.
+At Level Up Academy we place a great emphasis on teaching pronunciation.
+All of our teachers have knowledge of International Phonetic Alphabet (IPA) and know the different parts of the lips, tongue and jaw move to produce sounds accurately.
 Teachers don't just correct mis-pronunciations, we help you understand where to put the tongue, the position of the lips and how open your jaw should be.

 The result is that the there are two accents which all native speakers can understand.
 British English produces the snack as /hɒt dɒg/ whereas Americans say /hʌt dʌg/.